|

 For Solaris, Linux, and Microsoft Windows 2000 Platforms:

-(on the Microsoft Windows 2000 platform) of the OCF installation.
-In this path, <ocf_download_home> represents the directory where OpenCard Framework files were unzipped.base-core.jar
+<ocf_download_home>/OCF1.2/lib/ (on the Solaris and Linux platform) or <ocf_download_home>\OCF1.2\lib\ (on the Microsoft Windows 2000 platform) of the OCF installation.
+In this path, <ocf_download_home> represents the directory where OpenCard Framework files were unzipped.base-core.jar and base-opt.jar from this directory into the $JC_HOME/lib (Solaris or Linux platform) or %JC_HOME%\lib (Microsoft Windows 2000 platform) directory.
+TABLE 1

 describes the files and directories that the binary installation procedure installs

-under java_card_kit-2_2_1
+under java_card_kit-2_2_1.

 Directory/File